EdenEast/nightfox.nvim/readme.md

 --
 -- Just like `spec` groups support templates.
 This time the template is based on a spec object. local groups = {
+  -- As with specs and palettes, the values defined under `all` will be applied to every style. all = {
     -- By default nightfox links some groups together. `CursorColumn` is one of these groups.
 When overriding -- Make sure `link` is cleared to `""` so that the link will be removed.
     CursorColumn = { bg = "sel0", link = "" },

     -- Specs are used for the template.
 Specs have their palette's as a field that can be accessed IncSearch = { bg = "palette.cyan" },
+  },
+  nightfox = {
+    -- As with specs and palettes, a specific style's value will be used over the `all`'s value.
+    PmenuSel = { bg = "#73daca", fg = "bg0" },
+  },
 }

 require("nightfox").setup({ palettes = palettes, specs = specs, groups = groups })